 If you fail to complete the program, the DUI charge will be reinstated and you will be sentenced to 90 days in the Palm Beach County Jail.

 The bottom line: whether it’s getting you accepted into a diversion program or proceeding to trial, our criminal defense attorneys are committed to providing one thing: RESULTS.
-Contact the Plantation DUI attorneys at Lyons, Snyder & Collin 24 hours a day, 7 days a week at 954.462.8035 for your free DUI consultation.
+Contact the Fort Lauderdale DUI attorneys at Lyons, Snyder & Collin 24 hours a day, 7 days a week at 954.462.8035 for your free DUI consultation.